indreek/pg-migrator/README.md

 ```

 That was quite easy, just deleted all the tables.
-We'll save this script with "**2-1.sql**".
+We'll save this script as "**2-1.sql**".
 When this script executed, our database will be migrated from version 2 to version 1 (Backward migration).

 Ok, let's continue to development.
 At this time, we need to add a new column to user table with "is_admin" name so write the script below and save it as "**2-3.sql**".